sendgrid/docs/content/docs/ui/sending-email/editor.md

 3. Locate the tag you want to add to your email and click it to automatically copy it to your clipboard.
 4. Paste the tag into the email.

-The data that populates your substitution tag will come from the information you have stored about each contact.
+The data that populates your Substitution Tags will come from the information you have stored about each contact.
 You can manage this information on the [Marketing Campaigns Contacts page](https://mc.sendgrid.com/contacts).

 In addition to the following reserved fields that are available on all contacts by default, you can add your own [Custom Fields](https://mc.sendgrid.com/custom-fields) with Marketing Campaigns.
 When building Marketing Campaigns designs, your Custom Fields will be available in the **Tags** tab of the editor.
 For information about managing these fields, see our [Custom Fields]({{root_url}}/ui/managing-contacts/custom-fields/) documentation.
 If you add a substitution tag, and the data is unavailable on a contact for that tag, the tag will not be rendered in the final email.